50 + things to do in Indonesia: The Ultimate Bucket List for Indonesia

 5. Snorkel Bunaken Island

-Java lays between the islands of Sumatra and Bali, dotted with volcanos and lush rainforest it is the economic centre of Indonesia and home to the nation’s capital- Jakarta.
+There are lots of places to visit in Java, the island lays between Sumatra and Bali, dotted with volcanos and lush rainforest it is the economic centre of Indonesia and home to the nation’s capital- Jakarta.
 Although the 5th largest island in Indonesia, Java is home for over 130 million people, making it one of the most populated places on the planet!

 7.Climb Mt Bromo